Whether they're driven by AI, machine learning or search engines built to parse and contextualize unstructured...

 SuccessFactors' Mills also sees a fit for analytics across the hiring process.
 He said that some recruiting analytics tools provide real-time source reporting based on job requisition, while others dissect supply-and-demand and pay data to make salary recommendations.
-Some systems use machine learning to analyze resumes and compare applicants to previous hires and their performance, as part of the winnowing down of candidates.
+Some systems use machine learning to analyze resumes and compare applicants to previous hires and their performance, as part of the winnowing down of potential candidates.
 Currently, many recruiting analytics tools focus on providing HR and recruiters with feedback on candidates' interviews and assessing their potential fit, along with scores and rankings, according to Mills.

-Because recruiting analytics enables HR and hiring managers to evaluate prospective candidates from the time a job is defined "all the way until the right candidate is onboarded," in Sharma's words, the technology sometimes pushes a company to reimagine each step of its process and develop capabilities that provide better-aligned insights, predictions and recommendations.
+Because recruiting analytics enables HR and hiring managers to evaluate potential candidates from the time a job is defined "all the way until the right candidate is onboarded," in Sharma's words, the technology sometimes pushes a company to reimagine each step of its process and develop capabilities that provide better-aligned insights, predictions and recommendations.

 William Tincup, president of RecruitingDaily in Shelton, Conn., believes that such efforts are worth the time and investment.
 "Any insight that I may gain from the conversions between one step and another step is gold for the team to mine," he said.
 "Having a basic understanding of my recruiting conversions gives me the confidence to really know when things are going well and when things need my attention."

-Spotting trends with recruiting analytics
+2. Spot trends with recruiting analytics